ezpcole/ezpcole/README.md

+## Introduction
 My name is Edward Cole, but I go by Eza :)
+As of right now, I attend University Prep and I'm part of the class of 2028

-Some things that I've done (or been doing)
+## Some things that I've done (or been doing)
  - Primary coder and interim driver of the VEX Robotics team 90385B (since late 2024, starting at High Stakes)
  - Created several Roblox games using its game engine, Roblox Studio (since 2019)
  - In the process of making an easy to use PID C++ module for VEX Robotics